 Vocal Ministry comes from God out of collective silent worship.
 It is an opening from the Spirit with meaning beyond self.
 It is not a discussion, not a debate.
 Wait in stillness after a message, allowing silence to be fully established, so all may have time to find the Spirit within.

 Giving Thanks for the hour spent in presence of God and among Friends is a common practice.
-Welcome those around you with your handshake or rise and hold hands, when the hour ends.

 Take part in fellowship and other Meeting activities.